-The truth is, waiting on your marriage to be restored is hard work.
-It involves trust in God and His timing, laying aside our own wants and desires, and holding onto hope despite the world screaming loudly to just let go.
+The truth is, waiting on a marriage to be restored is hard work.
+It involves trust in God and His timing, laying aside our own wants and desires, and holding onto hope for my marriage despite the world screaming loudly to just let go.

 Getting up each day to face a situation that we don’t like is so difficult, but the unknown of how it will turn out – and when we might see restoration – adds to that difficulty.

-So how do you press on, day by day, as you wait for God to restore and redeem your marriage?
+So how do you press on, day by day, as you wait for God to restore your marriage?
+Is there even redemption in marriage?